8 Tips on Creating a High Converting Landing Page

-Colors might seem insignificant but they affect our psychology and purchase decisions.
+Colors might seem insignificant, but they affect our psychology and purchase decisions.
 For a high-converting landing page, there’s a need to make use of marketing color psychology.
-Therefore, your landing page background color should blend well with the contents of the page.
+Therefore, your landing page background color should blend well with the page’s contents.
 Especially the text and call-to-action colors.

 Use the right landing page design tools

-There are several landing page design tools that allow you to create the right landing page.
+Several landing page design tools allow you to create the right landing page.
 As a result, capture leads and conversions on your landing page.
-Some of these landing page design tools include LeadPages, Landerapp, OptinMonster, Unbounce, and OptimizePress.
+These landing page design tools include LeadPages, Landerapp, OptinMonster, Unbounce, and OptimizePress.

 Since the brain processes images faster than text.
 You can make a greater impression on visitors to your landing page with images.
 However, not just any image add in your landing page.
-The purpose of the image on your landing page is to demonstrate the relevance of the product.
+The image on your landing page’s purpose is to demonstrate the product’s relevance.
 Or service you’re selling to the visitor.
 Your image must be relevant to what the landing page is trying to convert prospective customers for.

 Author: Serena Dorf